exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 const result = str.split(/[,.\s]/);

 console.log(result);
-//--> ['hello', 'user', 'how', 'are', 'you']
+// => ['hello', 'user', 'how', 'are', 'you']
 ```

-## 5. Performance with Regex
+## Performance with Regex

 Regarding performance, both of them create a RegExp object.
 The main difference is how often the regex is compiled:

 - With `Regular Expression Literal`: one time during initial code parsing and compiling
 - With `RegExp()` syntax: Every time new Object gets created.

-According to [this](https://stackoverflow.com/a/32523333)answer from Alexander Abakumov in StackOverflow, using literal syntax may be a better option not only because of performance, but also for simplicity and readability.
+Using literal syntax may be a better option not only because of performance, but also for simplicity and readability.
+For more details see [this](https://stackoverflow.com/a/32523333) Stackoverflow discussion.

 1. It is shorter and doesn’t force you to think in terms of class-like constructors.
 2. When using the `RegExp()` constructor, you also need to escape quotes and double-escape backslashes.
 It makes regular expressions that are hard to read and understand by their nature even more harder.

 Nevertheless, for this particular challenge, we are practising with both methods.
 Hence you are able to decide which one to apply depending on the occasion.

-## 6. Useful Resources

 [using-regular-expressions-in-javascript]: https://www.regular-expressions.info/javascript.html
 [mdn-regex-cheatsheet]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet